 GS Paper III Mains 2019 Question Analysis

-- Cross-border movement of insurgents is one of the several security challenges to policing the border in North-East India.
-Examine the challenges emanating across the India-Myanmar border.
-Discuss the steps to counter the challenges.
+Cross-border movement of insurgents is only one of the several security challenges facing the policing of the border in North-East India.
+Examine the various challenges currently emanating across the India-Myanmar border.
+Also discuss the steps to counter the challenges.
+(250 Words)

 Indo-Myanmar has traditionally been the most susceptible for cross-border insurgency as a result of geographical contiguity, ethnic linkages across the border and free movement regime between the two countries.
 The cross-border insurgency has resulted in a number of security threats to India including arms smuggling, drug trafficking and gold smuggling recently.

 Indian insurgent groups, particularly from Manipur and Nagaland, have historically found shelter in Myanmar due to geographical contiguity and ethnic linkages.
 These groups have set up bases in Myanmar and operating across the border to fuel secessionist movements in India posing a security threat to India.
 Eg: The separatist Naga insurgent group NSCN(K) has its base in Myanmar.

 The insurgents have used the porous border to smuggle arms and ammunition sourced from Thailand to fuel its activities in India.

 Given the proximity to ‘Golden Triangle’ which is the global hub of drug trafficking, India-Myanmar border is vulnerable to trafficking of narcotic drugs.
 Further the drug trafficking has resulted in resulted in rise in drug abuse in the border states, particularly Mizoram which has also seen a rise in HIV incidence.

 India is witnessing an upsurge in the gold smuggling with Indo-Myanmar border becoming the hotbed of gold smuggling contributing to 25% of all the gold smuggled in India.